FX (Australian TV channel)

-FX was an Australian subscription television channel which focused on male-skewed television shows.
+FX was an Australian subscription television channel which focused on its American counterpart, action-skewed television shows.
 The channel is owned and operated by Fox Networks Group and launched on 26 February 2012 on both Foxtel and Austar platforms.

 On 12 June 2012 it was reported that a two-hour timeshift channel (FX + 2) would launch on 3 July 2012, but this was retracted for it to be later reported that it would launch on 6 September 2012.

-On 28 February 2018, FX ceased broadcasting on Foxtel, with all of its programming moved to Fox Showcase.
+On 28 February 2018, FX ceased broadcasting on Foxtel, after the final programming: criminal minds, Station ident/logo FX, Final words ‘THE FX CHANNEL HAS CEASED BROADCASTING’ ‘Starting March 1st all FX shows has moved to showcase the new home of Fx originals including drama pack’, with all of its programming moved to Fox Showcase.

 History

 On 9 October 2011 Fox International Channels released details that FX would relaunch in Australia early 2012 with "long-awaited" programs such as The Walking Dead, Transporter: The Series, and Hell on Wheels.
 The channel launched on 26 February on Foxtel and Austar.

 SoHo, formerly known as FX until 2003, was owned by Foxtel, while this incarnation of FX was owned and ran by Fox International Channels (and later Fox Networks Group; the company which operate National Geographic, Nat Geo Wild, and Nat Geo People in Australia).